ningliu-iga/ningliu-iga.github.io/_news/announcement_2.md

 related_posts: false
 ---

-The preprint of our paper <a href="https://arxiv.org/abs/2410.02136" target="_blank">Disentangled Representation Learning for Parametric Partial Differential Equations</a> is available on Arxiv!
+The preprint of our paper <a href="https://arxiv.org/abs/2410.02136" target="_blank">Disentangled Representation Learning for Parametric Partial Differential Equations</a> is available on Arxiv.